SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 - Measure resistance between black and green leads

-- Reading should show infinite resistance
+- Readings should indicate infinite resistance

 - Any measurable resistance may indicate wire damage